About

 Led the product Microsoft used to launch a digital content authenticity initiative

-Owned the web video player that streamed Super Bowl LIV on Fox Sports
+Owned the video player that Fox Sports used to stream Super Bowl LIV on the web

 Scaled a core product to 1 billion+ annual views globally